annaescalada/Frontend-test/project-readme.md

 ## States y States Transitions
 Definition of the different states and their transition:

-- Landing Page: consists on the first screen of the website and has a button to start the game.
-- Trivial Page: consists on the difficulty selector and the button to generate questions.
+- Home Page: consists on a search bar and a button to generate username details.

 ## Task